 Students are invited to study any of the religions and literatures covered by courses in the program.
 They are also asked to undertake more comprehensive work within a language-specific area of literature or in two language-specific literatures from single historical period and region.
 If they lack advanced preparation in a requisite language, then students may choose to pursue their language-specific area in translation.
 They are also asked to undertake more comprehensive work within a single religious tradition.
 Course offerings are currently in the language areas of English, Arabic, Urdu, Farsi, Spanish, French, and German; but prospective students may inquire into studies in any other language area taught by UVA faculty.

-Program offerings are currently in the religious traditions of Christianity, Islam, Judaism, Buddhism, Taoism, and Hinduism; prospective students may inquire into the possibility of studies in an additional religious tradition or denomination.
-In addition to exploring both a broad range of courses and these more specialized areas of competence, WRWL students also share in an introductory course and a monthly proseminar/discussion provided exclusively for participants in this program.
+Program offerings are currently in the religious traditions of Christianity, Islam, Judaism, Buddhism, Taoism, and Hinduism.
+Prospective students may inquire into the possibility of studies in an additional religious tradition or denomination.
+In addition to exploring both a broad range of courses and these more specialized areas of competence, WRWL students also share in an introductory course and a monthly proseminar discussion provided exclusively for participants in this program.
 Students are instructed by members of the UVA faculty in Religious Studies and in English, MESALC, Spanish, French, and German.

-- Two foundational courses are required.
+- Two foundational courses (6 credits)

-- Distribution requirements
+- Distribution of remaining credits:

 - Language study

-H. Brief sample of course topics appropriate to the MA:
+Brief sample of course topics appropriate to the MA:

-Ancient Fiction: Christian Literature; Book of Genesis; Islam in Africa; Spiritual Writing; Pilgrimage; Poetry and Theology; Germans and Jews; Rabbinic Literature; Muhammad and the Qur'an; Hinduism through its Narratives; Medieval European Literature in Translation; Lyric Poetry; Old English; Chaucer; Renaissance Poetry; Arabic of the Quran and Hadith; Language and Culture in the Middle East; The Bhagavadgita; Sanskrit Religious Texts; Drama, Integrity, and Performance; Introduction to Literary Theory [English; or German, etc.); Vergil; Greek Tragedy.
+Ancient Fiction: Christian Literature; Book of Genesis; Islam in Africa; Spiritual Writing; Pilgrimage; Poetry and Theology; Germans and Jews; Rabbinic Literature; Muhammad and the Qur'an; Hinduism through its Narratives; Medieval European Literature in Translation; Lyric Poetry; Old English; Chaucer; Renaissance Poetry; Arabic of the Quran and Hadith; Language and Culture in the Middle East; The Bhagavadgita; Sanskrit Religious Texts; Drama, Integrity, and Performance; Introduction to Literary Theory [English; or German, etc.]; Virgil; Greek Tragedy.